fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/06_default_arguments.md

 }
 ```

 Now the argument `x` is optional.
-It has *default value* which will be used unless specified.
+It has a default value which will be used unless specified.

 ```c++
 print_nums();   // uses 10